Alfa Romeo Stelvio 2025 review – a worthy alternative to the BMW X3?

-It's hard not to be encapsulated by the 33 Stradales and GTAms of the world, but for Alfa Romeo, its future hinges on the success of its bread-and-butter models.
-First unveiled in 2016, the Stelvio marked the brand's first SUV, and its first foray into what has swiftly become one of the most lucrative and highly competitive areas of the market.
+It's hard not to be encapsulated by the 33 Stradales and GTAms of the world, but for Alfa Romeo, it knows its future hinges on the success of its bread-and-butter models.
+First unveiled in 2016, the Stelvio marked the brand's first SUV, and its first foray into what swiftly became one of the most lucrative and highly competitive areas of the market.

-For 2023, the Stelvio has received a fresh new face and improved technology to keep pace with the Porsche Macan, BMW X3 and Jaguar's F-Pace, all of which have already received mid-cycle updates.
-LED Matrix headlights, a new digital instrument panel and a streamlined trim lineup are among the major changes, but are they enough to shift the Stelvio into the big leagues?
+A mid-life update gave the Stelvio a fresh new face and improved technology to keep pace with the Porsche Macan, new BMW X3 and Mercedes-Benz GLC, all of which have been refreshed in recent times.
+LED Matrix headlights, a new digital instrument panel and a streamlined trim lineup were among the major changes, but have they been enough to shift the Stelvio into the big leagues?

 - Performance and 0-60mph time > The petrol Stelvio is usefully brisk and flexible, but its 5.7sec 0-62mph figure feels out of reach

-- Engine and transmission > The engine lineup has been simplified for 2023, with one diesel unit and two petrols.
+- Engine and transmission > The engine lineup has been simplified further for 2025, with one diesel unit and two petrols.
 An eight-speed auto is standard, operated by gorgeous aluminium paddles

 - Ride and handling > The Stelvio feels pointier and lighter on its feet than most SUVs, but partly at the expense of ultimate comfort